 - May cause irritation if it gets in your eyes

-- Increases your sensitivity to ultra violet rays
+- Increases your sensitivity to UV rays

 - Extremely flammable

+You should also never flush your hand sanitizer or pour it down the drain as that could be harmful to our water.
 If you’re worried about any of these side effects, it may be best to go with a sanitizer that’s made with organic ingredients instead.
 There are plenty of options out there, so be sure to check the labels and pick the one that works best for you!

 Why is Drinking Hand Sanitizer Dangerous?